googleworkspace/solutions/timesheets/README.md

 ## Set-Up Instructions

 1. Create a copy of the sample [Timesheets Responses][sheet-link] Google Sheet.
-1. Create a copy of the sample [Employee Weekly Timesheet Form][form-link].
-1. Once you've received responses, on your Google Form hit **Edit > View Summary***.
-Click the three summary dots in the top right corner, and click on **Select Response Destination** from the drop-down.
-1. Select the new Google Sheet you just created (the copy of the given sheet).
-    The Form responses will now appear in this sheet.
+1. Inside of this sheet, you will see a **Timesheets** menu.
+Click it and select **Form Setup**.
-1. Inside of the selected Sheet, a dialog box will appear and tell you that the script requires authorization.
+1. A dialog box will appear and tell you that the script requires authorization.
 Read the authorization notice and continue.
+1. Once the **Form Setup** Script has finished executing, you will be able to find a new Google Form entitled "Timesheets Responses" in your account.
+This Form has automatically been linked to your sheet, meaning every time it receives a new response, it will load accordingly into the Timesheets Responses Sheet.
-1. You will see a new **Timesheets** menu.
+1. Navigate back to the **Timesheets** menu.
 Click it and select **Column Setup**.
 You will now see columns for weekly pay values, approval status, and notified status.
 1. You will notice that the WEEKLY PAY column is full of values - these were